joshjohanning/github-misc-scripts/gh-cli/README.md

 actions/dependency-review-action@3
 ```

+### get-all-users-in-repository.sh

+Gets all users who have created an issue, pull request, issue comment, or pull request comment in a repository.

 ### get-app-tokens-for-each-installation.sh

 Generates a JWT for a GitHub app and use that JWT to generate installation tokens for each org installation.
 The installation tokens, returned as `ghs_abc`, can then be used for normal API calls.
 It requires the App ID and Private Key `pem` file as input.